wilkin547/docs.es-es/docs/framework/unmanaged-api/metadata/imetadataemit-defineimporttype-method.md

 ms.assetid: 37fd27af-8062-4904-ace4-51bb78ec600a
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: ff0660ef2b30e32af540fe7bef5936ab6d0a359f
+ms.openlocfilehash: 5b4b0682b2bddff96cb3d720900ed3aa39f06f9d
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777631"
+ms.locfileid: "74431851"
 ---
 # <a name="imetadataemitdefineimporttype-method"></a>IMetaDataEmit::DefineImportType (Método)
-Crea una referencia al tipo especificado que se define fuera del ámbito actual y define un token para esa referencia.
+Creates a reference to the specified type that is defined outside the current scope, and defines a token for that reference.

 ## <a name="syntax"></a>Sintaxis